Kotlin/dokka/docs/topics/dokka-migration.md

 }
 ```

-As with increasing heap space, you need to test this configuration option and determine whether it works best for your project.
+As with [increasing heap space](#increase-heap-space), test this configuration to confirm it works well for your project.

 For more details on configuring Gradle's JVM memory, see the [Gradle documentation](https://docs.gradle.org/current/userguide/config_gradle.html#sec:configuring_jvm_memory).